cyang0513/Document/docs/grpc_arc.md

 Please note now the client shows the server is running on a Unix box, as the container is a Linux one.
 And the server name is **SandboxHost-637533984997355234**

+So now you have a Grpc service running in Azure and you can start build things around it. ;)

-You can find the source code of the Grpc service here: [ChyaGrpcSvr](https://github.com/cyang0513/ChyaGrpcSvr)
+You can find the source code of the Grpc service and client here: [GrpcSvc](https://github.com/cyang0513/ChyaGrpcSvr) [GrpcClient](https://github.com/cyang0513/ChyaGrpcClient)